-- Providing strategic advice, questioning operations and challenging the Chief Executive and the Senior Leadership Team;
+- Providing strategic advice, questioning operations and challenging the Chief Executive and the Executive Team

-The membership of the Executive Advisory Body is made up of a number of non-executive members alongside the Social Security Scotland leadership team.
+The membership of the Executive Advisory Body is made up of a number of non-executive members alongside the Social Security Scotland executive team.

 Social Security Scotland believes that the involvement of people with lived experience of the benefits system in the discussions of the Executive Advisory Body adds value to those discussions.
 Members of the Executive Advisory Body, or their family members, may be from time to time in receipt of benefits paid by Social Security Scotland and/or the Department for Work and Pensions.

 Chris Creegan is currently Chief Executive of the Scottish Commission for Learning Disability (SCLD) and Chair of SAMH, the Scottish Association for Mental Health.
 Chris joined SCLD from the National Centre for Social Research, where he had been Director of Corporate Affairs since 2010 and previously Deputy Director of Qualitative Research.
 Chris was previously Chair of Scottish Adoption, and Tower Hamlets Homes.
 Chris is a Fellow of the Chartered Institute of Personnel and Development and the Royal Society of Arts.